Programme

 Closure of All Saints Hospital, Eastbourne and monitoring of re-provisioning plans

-When the HOSC discovered, by chance, in January 2004 that action had been taken to stop admissions to All Saints Hospital and that it was to close on 31 March 2004, it undertook further investigations.
+When HOSC discovered, by chance, in January 2004 that action had been taken to stop admissions to All Saints Hospital and that it was to close on 31 March 2004, it undertook further investigations.
 These revealed that there was public concern, and some confusion, around the issue of whether or not formal public consultation had taken place.
-The HOSC decided at its January 2004 meeting to hold the Eastbourne Downs Primary Care Trust and the East Sussex Hospitals NHS Trust to account for their non-compliance with the statutory requirement to consult health overview and scrutiny about proposed changes to services and their re-provisioning.
+HOSC decided at its January 2004 meeting to hold the Eastbourne Downs Primary Care Trust and the East Sussex Hospitals NHS Trust to account for their non-compliance with the statutory requirement to consult health overview and scrutiny about proposed changes to services and their re-provisioning.
 In part, these services had previously been provided from All Saints Hospital.

 At the HOSC meeting, which was held in public on 4 February 2004, the Chief Executive of Eastbourne Downs Primary Care Trust and the Chief Executive of East Sussex Hospitals NHS Trust apologised for not consulting the committee on the closure of All Saints.

-The HOSC gave a cautious welcome to the way in which the re-provisioning plans for the closure of All Saints Hospital had been implemented.
+HOSC gave a cautious welcome to the way in which the re-provisioning plans for the closure of All Saints Hospital had been implemented.
 In its final report, the HOSC described the closure as being managed 'with sensitivity and thoroughness'.
 However, the report also stressed that a lot of work is still to be done to ensure that patients receive a high quality of care.

 The events relating to All Saints Hospital demonstrated how the committee can help ensure that residents - and the quality of available services - remain everybody's top priority.
-The HOSC remains committed to overseeing the re-provisioning plans and it continues to play a vital role in ensuring that first class services for older people are delivered across the whole region.

 To download the final report click here (47k pdf file) June 2004